apokryphus/advanced-combat-system/README.md

 - While in combat with 3 or more nekkers, the nekker guardian will be summoned into battle.
 - Nekker guardians take reduced damage, and periodically drains its own health to heal nearby nekkers.

+ ## Novigrad Vampires
+- The vampire sleeping beneath Novigrad is now a true higher vampire with a katakan minion.
+- The vampire at the end of the Carnal Sins quest is now a true higher vampire.

+ ## Blade of the Unseen
+- Killing a bruxa will trigger the summoning of the Blade of the Unseen, the vampire assassin.
+- The Blade of the Unseen will hunt for the player, showing himself to the player any time between 5-10 minutes after the death of the last bruxa killed by the player.
+- If the player manages to run away, the Blade will continue its pursuit.
+- The hunt will only be over if the player defeats the Blade of the Unseen, or if the player is killed by him.

  ## Forest God

 **Berstuk the Forgotten Forest God** has infested the world of The Witcher 3.